Saber (Fate/Stay Night)

+Fate/Zero, characters such as Gilgamesh ridicule her for her naivety and steadfast devotion to chivalry, and her master Kiritsugu is relegated the role of having to educate her about the realities of war, despite her status as a monarch who has seen, participated, and killed in war to a far greater extent than he, and is far more aware of its grim realities.
+On the whole, Saber has been popular within the Fate series and anime in general, with numerous alternative depictions in the franchise and in Fate/Grand Order.

 Character backstory

 Saber is based on King Arthur, a legendary British leader who, according to medieval histories and romances, led the defence of Britain against Saxon invaders in the late 5th and early 6th centuries.

 Saber's real name is Artoria Pendragon (sometimes written as Altria, Arthuria or Arturia).
 The character was inspired by the legends of King Arthur.
 At her birth, Uther decides to not publicly announce Artoria's birth or sex, fearing his subjects will never accept a woman as a legitimate ruler.
 Merlin entrusts Artoria to Sir Ector, a loyal knight who raises her as a surrogate son.
 When Artoria is fifteen, King Uther dies, leaving no known, eligible heir to the throne.
 Britain enters a period of turmoil following the growing threat of invasion by the Saxons.
 Merlin approaches Artoria, explaining that the British people will recognize her as a destined ruler if she draws Caliburn, a ceremonial sword, from the rock in which it is embedded.
 Pulling this sword, however, means accepting the hardships of a monarch; Artoria will be responsible for preserving the welfare of her people.
 Without hesitation and despite her sex, she draws Caliburn and becomes king of Britain.
 The only knights who know the truth of her gender are her foster brother, Sir Kay, and the king's secretary, Sir Agravain.

 Artoria is plagued by feelings of guilt and inferiority throughout her reign; she sacrifices her emotions for the good of Britain, but many of her subjects and knights become critical of her lack of humanity and cold calculation.
 A traitorous knight mortally wounds Artoria, a homunculus named Mordred who is born of her blood during the Battle of Camlann.
 Morgan le Fay and Sir Bedivere escort the dying king to a holy isle; Artoria orders Bedivere to dispose of Excalibur by throwing it back to Vivian.
 In her absence, she reflects on her failures, regretting her life as king.
 Before taking her last breath, she appeals to the world; in exchange for her services as a Heroic Spirit, she asks to be allowed to relive her life, in which someone more suitable and effective would lead Britain in her stead.